Community Colleges and the Global Economy

 Some community colleges are so committed to building an international community that they are establishing global campuses.

 For example, Broward Community College in Fort Lauderdale, Florida, now has branch campuses in India, Singapore, Ecuador, Spain, and Sri Lanka, and it has plans to expand in Mexico.
 The theory behind this idea is that by establishing strong global relationships now, students will be able to succeed in the global “village” once they actually leave school.
-Plus, the curriculum and the course at all the school will be much more diverse, considering all the campuses will be sharing staff and ideas.
+Plus, the curriculum and the course at all the schools will be much more diverse, considering all the campuses will be sharing staff and ideas.
 In fact, Broward is a leader in enrolling foreign students, and they are currently educating over 8,000 students from over 150 countries.

 Broward Community College, like many other community colleges, is preparing students for life in the “real world” by creating the “real world” right at the school.
 Clearly, it is an idea that is working on many levels.